Growth mindset — The belief that intelligence, skills, and talent can be developed through effort, practice, and a willingness to learn from mistakes.

 Comparing the Pros and Cons of a Growth Mindset vs Fixed Mindset

 There are advantages and disadvantages to both growth and fixed mindsets.
 Those with a growth mindset tend to be more resilient and willing to take on challenges, but they may also be more prone to overestimating their abilities and taking on too much at once.
 Those with a fixed mindset may feel more secure in their abilities, but they may also be more likely to hold themselves back from new experiences and opportunities.
-Ultimately, the key is to find a balance between the two mindsets, embracing growth and learning while also acknowledging one’s natural talents and abilities.
+In practice, most people operate with a mix of both.
+Learning to recognise when a fixed mindset is showing up is often where real development begins.

 Addressing the Challenges of Adopting a Growth Mindset